 From “The World is Flat” to a Fractured World

-Under the surface, there were signs that the Republican embrace of Big Business and free trade and the Democratic embrace of multiculturalism left a lot of voters dissatisfied.
+Under the surface, there were signs that the Republican embrace of Big Business and free trade and the Democratic embrace of multiculturalism and identity politics left a lot of voters dissatisfied.
 But it took a very unusual political campaign to bring this discontent to the surface.
 Like Roosevelt, Trump won with the support of Northeastern voters who would previously have supported the other party’s candidate (or stayed home).
 But analogies with the past go only so far.
 Trump’s margin of victory was far narrower than Roosevelt’s.
-The next few years seem more likely to witness an Age of Discord than a stable new political alignment.
+The future seems more likely to witness an Age of Discord and racialized politics than a stable new political alignment.